skyzh/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 ## Task 1: Universal Compaction

+In this chapter, you will implement RocksDB's universal compaction, which is of the tiered compaction family compaction strategies.
+Similar to the simple leveled compaction strategy, we only use number of files as the indicator in this compaction strategy.
+And when we trigger the compaction jobs, we always include a full sorted run (tier) in the compaction job.

 ### Task 1.1: Triggered by Space Amplification Ratio

 ### Task 1.2: Triggered by Size Ratio

 ### Task 1.3: Reduce Sorted Runs

+**Note: we do not provide fine-grained unit tests for this part.
+You can run the compaction simulator and compare with the output of the reference solution to see if your implementation is correct.**

 ## Task 2: Integrate with the Read Path